Moments of Higher Logarithmic Derivatives and Exceptional Zeros in Cyclotomic Fields: Moments of higher derivatives

-This inequality is given by the Theorem (A), stated before Lemma \ref{sublem1}.
-Putting these in \eqref{mainarithformula} we get (note that we are abusing the notation here, i.e. we are using the same $E_1(r,x)$ etc with the understanding that now $K=\Q$.)
+This inequality follows from Theorem (A), stated before Lemma \ref{sublem1}.
+Substituting these into \eqref{mainarithformula}, we get (note that we are abusing the notation here, i.e. we are using the same $E_1(r,x)$, etc., with the understanding that now $K=\Q$.)